Pituitary apoplexy is a rare, but serious condition of the pituitary gland.

 Acute apoplexy may require surgery to relieve pressure on the pituitary and improve vision symptoms.
 Severe cases need emergency surgery.
 If vision is not affected, surgery is often not necessary.

-Immediate treatment with adrenal replacement hormones (glucocorticoids) is needed.
+Immediate treatment with adrenal replacement hormones (glucocorticoids) may be needed.
 These hormones are often given through the vein (by IV).
 Other hormones may eventually be replaced, including:

 - Growth hormone